-Employers should not make the mistake of assuming that occupational health and safety is only relevant to those employers in work environments containing inherent safety risks, such as where employees must operate heavy machinery or work with potentially dangerous chemicals and substances.
+Employers should not make the mistake of assuming that occupational health and safety is only relevant to inherently unsafe work environments, such as construction sites or factories with extensive and dangerous machinery.
 In fact, the duties imposed by occupational health and safety legislation apply to almost all employers.
-Even in workplaces that may appear to be relatively risk free – such as the standard office environment – employers continue to have responsibilities with respect to health and safety.
+Even in workplaces that may appear to be relatively risk-free – such as the standard office environment – employers have responsibilities with respect to health and safety.

-In particular, employers in all work environments should be aware that occupational health and safety legislation in many jurisdictions is not concerned only with physical dangers to workers, but emotional, mental and psychological dangers as well.
+Employers in all work environments should be aware that occupational health and safety legislation is not concerned only with physical dangers to workers, but emotional, mental and psychological dangers as well.
 Recently we have seen an increase in obligations placed on employers to protect an employee against workplace bullying, harassment, including sexual harassment, and workplace violence, and to conduct documented investigations into such incidents when the employer becomes aware of them.

-We regularly assist employers to implement such policies and procedures to prevent problems before they arise.
-We are also experienced in assisting employers to appropriately respond to, investigate and resolve health and safety incidents, including helping employers to navigate situations involving workplace injuries and complaints of workplace harassment or bullying.
+We regularly help employers to implement such policies and procedures to prevent problems before they arise.
+We can also provide the required training, and we are experienced in assisting employers to appropriately respond to, investigate and resolve health and safety incidents, including helping employers to navigate situations involving workplace injuries and complaints of workplace harassment or bullying.

-No employer wants to find themselves in the midst of a health and safety incident, but understanding your obligations as an employer and how to respond appropriately can allow you to address and resolve the issue, and prevent future problems from arising.
+No employer wants to find themselves in the midst of a health and safety incident or harassment claim, but understanding your obligations as an employer and how to respond appropriately can allow you to address and resolve the issue, and prevent future problems from arising.

 Don’t expose yourself to the financial consequences, and potential criminal liability, of failing to comply with your duties under provincial health and safety legislation.
-We will work with you to ensure that your policies and procedures are effective, and to defend you when allegations are made that you did not comply with your legal obligations.
+We will work with you to ensure that your policies and procedures are effective, and to defend any allegations against you.